 If you wish to give access to users other than Site Administrators when in maintenance mode (perhaps for testing) then you can enable the capability Access site while in maintenance mode (site:maintenanceaccess) in the system context for a role.
 This will allow access to the site when $CFG->maintenance_enabled is turned on.

-The size of specific tables in database can be controlled by setting appropriate limits in the under Server > Cleanup in the quick-access menu.
+The size of specific tables in database can be controlled by setting appropriate limits in the Administration menu under Server > Cleanup.

 The cleanup page contains the following options:

 |Delete not fully setup users after|

 If you are using email authentication, this is the period within which a response will be accepted from users.
 After this period, old unconfirmed accounts are deleted.

 After this period, old not fully setup accounts are deleted.

 Disable history tracking of changes in grades related tables.
 This may speed up the server a little and conserve space in database.

 This specifies the length of time you want to keep history of changes in grade related tables.
 It is recommended to keep it as long as possible.
 If you experience performance problems or have limited database space, try to set lower value.

 Remove temporary data files from the data folder that are older than the selected time.